 Tar, Scuffs, and Other Stains

 Vinyl flooring that has been improperly installed, or single tiles that did not have enough adhesive upon installation can begin curling around the edges.
 To repair tiles with curling edges, begin by removing old adhesive using mineral spirits.
 Apply the mineral spirits to a clean rag, and follow product label instructions.
-Use a small putty knife to carefully scrape away old adhesive.
+Use a small putty knife to carefully scrape away the old adhesive.
 After the area has dried, apply vinyl flooring adhesive, and use an old rolling pin to press the curling edges into place.
 If they still curl up, roll the edges into place once again, and place something heavy over the area until the adhesive dries.
-If the repair does not look satisfactory, or if the flooring or tile appears damaged, it will require patching.
+If the repair does not look satisfactory, or if the flooring or tile appears damaged, it may require replacing or patching it.

 It is very easy to repair vinyl tile flooring if extra tiles have been saved.
 To repair a single tile you will need a metal scraper, an iron, tile adhesive, mineral spirits, and a trowel with notches.
 You will also require a few rags, an old rolling pin, and a paper bag that has been cut open.
 The paper bag will be used to place over vinyl tile flooring when heating the old adhesive.
 It will prevent surrounding tiles from damage caused by direct contact with the heated iron.